-Without wanting to anticipate the discussion of this report, which shall be presented at the next Commission meeting, its conclusions will show that we have a lot of work to do.
-I am sure your Committee will be required to work even more than in the past, so that our Commission can overcome the difficulties that it is currently facing.
+Without wanting to anticipate the discussion of this report, which will be presented at the 2008 Commission meeting, its conclusions show that we have a lot of work to do.
+I am sure your Committee will be required to do even more work than in the past so that our Commission can overcome the difficulties that it is currently facing.

 You certainly have noted the amount of work requested by the Commission.
-As customary, the Secretariat puts forth all its efforts to support and assist both the Committee and the Commission in order to meet the objectives required.
+As customary, the Secretariat puts forth all its efforts to support and assist both the Committee and the Commission in order to meet the required objectives.

-During 2008, more work was requested of the Secretariat than in the past.
+For 2008, more work was requested of the Secretariat than in the past.
 Very urgent tasks had to be carried out, such as the implementation of the VMS system to monitor the fleet involved in fishing eastern bluefin tuna, the entry into force of the Bluefin Tuna Catch Document (BCD), translation of the web site to French and Spanish, recruitment of staff requested by your Committee and by the Commission, and the acquisition of equipment and software.
 The Secretariat also had to select a new auditing firm and other service providers.
-Moreover, the Secretariat had to organize and manage more than 16 scientific inter-sessional meetings and other meetings, as well as all the work that is generated by these meetings.
+Moreover, the Secretariat had to organize and manage more than 16 inter-sessional scientific meetings and for other meetings, do all the work that is generated by these meetings.

-With the provision of extra-budgetary funds from voluntary contributions from the United States, EC, Japan and Brazil, the Secretariat is often requested to organize regional workshops and training courses which are very useful for the work of your Committee and the Commission.
+With the provision of extra-budgetary funds from voluntary contributions from the United States, the EC, Japan and Brazil, the Secretariat is often requested to organize regional workshops and training courses which are very useful for the work of your Committee and the Commission.

-I would further wish to add that the Secretariat is always pleased to support and take part in the work of the SCRS and I can assure you that the entire Secretariat staff, to whom I now pay tribute, has always puts forth all their efforts to carry out the work required.
+I would further wish to add that the Secretariat is always pleased to support and take part in the work of the SCRS and I can assure you that the entire Secretariat staff, to whom I now pay tribute, has always put forth all its efforts to carry out the work required.

 It is clear that because of the Commission's requests, the Secretariat workload is more and more demanding.
-Unfortunately, it has been noted that most of the data are generally reported too late and too close to the meetings and are submitted in incorrect formats.
+Unfortunately, as has been noted that most of the data are generally reported too late and too close to the meetings and are submitted in incorrect formats.
 This makes the processing of these data very difficult and generally results in a heavy workload for the Secretariat.
 I would like to request the goodwill of scientists of Contracting Parties to assist the Secretariat in this sense by submitting data with reasonable timeliness, thus making the processing of the information much less stressful.